Kale and Pumpkin Quiche

 9. Wrap tightly with the cling wrap, and refrigerate at least 30 minutes, up to 1 hour.
 Meanwhile, remove the baked pumpkin flesh from its skin and set it aside to cool off.

 11. Roll out the dough between two sheets of parchment paper lightly dusted with flour.
 Roll into a roundish sheet large enough to fit over the pie dish/ tart pan.
 Slip one hand under the bottom layer of parchment paper and gently lift away the top sheet.
 Invert over the pan as you peel away the second sheet of parchment.
-Fit the rolled-out pastry into the pan, folding and pressing sides to an even thickness.
+Fit the rolled-out pastry into the pan, folding and pressing the sides to an even thickness.
 If using a plain pie dish, crimp the edges of the dough as you like with your fingers and use a fork to poke a few holes across the bottom of the dough.
 Scrap dough may be used to fill a small pie dish if you like.

-12. Placing the lined pie dish back in the fridge for 10 -15 minutes is always preferred but not a must.
+12. Placing the lined pie dish back in the fridge for 10 -15 minutes is always preferred, but not a must.

-13. Line crust with a piece of parchment and fill with some kind of pie weights(like dried beans).
+13. Line the crust with a piece of parchment and fill with some kind of pie weights(like dried beans).
 I usually use a smaller pie dish to weigh it down.

 14. Bake at 392°F/200ºC on the lower rack of the oven for 20 minutes.
 Meanwhile, proceed to make the filling.